Effect-TS/schema/docs/modules/Codec.ts.md

 ## numberFromString

-This combinator converts a string into a number by parsing the string using the `Number` function.
+This combinator transforms a `string` into a `number` by parsing the string using the `Number` function.

-It returns an error when non-numeric characters are provided at the end of the string.
+It returns an error if the value can't be converted (for example when non-numeric characters are provided).

-This combinator supports the following special string values: "NaN", "Infinity", "-Infinity".
+The following special string values are supported: "NaN", "Infinity", "-Infinity".

 **Signature**